inagua/ai/glossary/layer.md

 # {{ page.title }}

-The core building block of [neural networks](neural-network.html) is the layer, a data-processing module that you can think of as a tunable function from tensors to tensors.
+The core building block of [neural networks](neural-network.html) is the layer, a data-processing module that you can think of as a tunable function from [tensors](tensor.html) to tensors.

+A layer is a transformation of the data representation.
+It behaves like a mathematical function: given an input, it emits an output.
+A layer can have state captured by its [weights](weight.html).
+The weights can be altered during the [training](training.html) of the neural network.

 Rules of thumb: